Mootly/mpc_tocgenerator/README.md

 ### Assumptions

-This script assumes the TOC is only being generated for a specific section of the page, the content section, to the exclusion of headers, footers, navigatino sections, etc.
+This script assumes the TOC is only being generated for a specific section of the page, the content section, to the exclusion of headers, footers, navigation sections, etc.

 Set the header for the TOC to `display="none"` when creating the document.
 The script will set it to visible.
 This is to prevent the heading for the TOC to display if the TOC doesn't generate.